tony-xlh/capacitor-plugin-dynamsoft-document-normalizer/README.md

 ## Versions

+For Capacitor v7, use versions 4.x.

-For Capacitor v6, use versions >= 3.0.
+For Capacitor v6, use versions 3.x.

 For Capacitor v5, use versions 1.x and 2.x.